Yuqiu-Yang/pMTnet_Omni_Document/README.md

 Please refer to our paper for more details: [pMTnet Omni paper link here](www.google.com)

-We host the supporting data as well the online tool [here](http://lce-test.biohpc.swmed.edu/pmtnet), where you can find all the members of the pMTnet family, including [pMTnet V1](https://github.com/tianshilu/pMTnet).
+We host the online tool on [DBAI](http://lce-test.biohpc.swmed.edu/pmtnet), where you can find all the members of the pMTnet family, including [pMTnet V1](https://github.com/tianshilu/pMTnet).

-We have also built a detailed [online documentation](https://tao-wang-pmtnet-omni.readthedocs.io/en/latest/) where we walk you through every single step from installation to final affinity prediction.
-It also includes a step-by-step instruction on input format.
+We have also built a detailed [online documentation](https://pmtnet-omni-document.readthedocs.io/en/latest/) where we guide you step-by-step on how to format your data so it can be accpted by our algorithm.

 ## Model Overview
 ![Model Overview](/docs/source/images/overview.png)

-## Dependencies
-- numpy==1.22.4
-- pandas==1.5.2
-- matplotlib==3.6.2
-- scikit-learn==1.0.2
-- tqdm==4.64.1
-- torch==1.13.1
-- fair-esm==2.0.0

 ## Quick Start Guide
-1. Go to [our website](http://lce-test.biohpc.swmed.edu/pmtnet) to download the supporting data to your local directory, say <i>./data</i>.

-<b>Caution: </b> the data file is around 30Gb.
-Make sure you have enough space on your hard drive.

-2. Prepare your dataset so that it looks somewhat like the following:
+1. Prepare your dataset so that it looks somewhat like the following:
 ![Sample df](/docs/source/images/sample_df.png)
 Along with the main program, we also published 5 datasets under the `./validation_data` folder.
 Feel free to use those datasets to check if you TCR namings, Amino Acid sequences, and MHC namings conform with our